Scarlett O'Phelan Godoy

 Scarlett Rebeca O'Phelan Godoy (Lima, April 27, 1951) is a Peruvian historian and university professor.
 Her research focuses on the Peruvian emancipation process, which begins in the 18th century and goes up to the first 35 years of the 19th century.
 As a professor, she covers the 19th century, as well as the 20th century up to the period of Fujimori's government.
-She deals with Chinese, Japanese, Jewish, Arab, German, German, and Italian immigration, as well as other topics.
+She deals with Chinese, Japanese, Jewish, Arab, German, and Italian immigration, as well as other topics.
 In 2008–09, she held the Simón Bolívar Chair in Latin American Studies.

 Early life and education

 Her parents are Rafael O'Phelan and Rebeca Godoy.
 She attended school at Colegio María Alvarado (Lima High School).
 She completed her higher education at the Pontifical Catholic University of Peru (PUCP), where she graduated with a bachelor's degree in humanities with a major in history with the thesis, El carácter de las revueltas campesinas del siglo XVIII en el norte del Virreinato del Perú (1976).
 She taught at PUCP as head of internships (1973-1976).
 In 1977, she earned a bachelor's degree at PUCP in History).

 She pursued doctoral studies at Birkbeck, University of London (1982) and post-doctoral studies at the University of Cologne, Germany (1983-1985) and at the Spanish National Research Council, Escuela de Estudios Hispano-Americanos (1991-1993).
 Her doctorate (Ph.D.) was obtained with her thesis, Rebellions and Revolts in Eighteenth Century Peru and Upper Peru (1982), published six years later in Spanish as Un siglo de rebeliones anticoloniales.
 Peru and Bolivia 1700-1783 (1988).